What made David Lynch one of the most special creators of our time

 Lynch often taps into this darkness in his work, and the reason for it is simple he once told BBC Radio 3's Sound of Cinema: "Even in the so-called dark things, there's a beauty.
 It can be foreboding, but there is also something else in there that's bigger.
 It's truthful."

-It's this sentiment that reveals why so many people resonate with Lynch's work in a nutshell.
-It is also his dedication to the craft and bringing his true vision to life that makes him so appealing in the same way that filmmakers like Nolan and Snyder invoke in their fans.
-Lynch will make the film he wants to make, and that's admirable in and of itself.
+It's this sentiment that reveals why so many people resonate with Lynch's work.
+It was also his dedication to the craft and bringing his true vision to life that made him so appealing, in the same way filmmakers like Nolan and Snyder invoke in their fans.
+Lynch would make the film he wanted to make, and that's admirable in and of itself.

 Read more: How Twin Peaks: Fire Walk With Me nearly killed David Lynch’s career